 The lung epithelium is one of the major pathogen sensors and orchestrators of the initial immune response of the entire body.
 It elicits a multitude of cell-autonomous stress responses to cope with the invading pathogen and induces an inflammatory response by instructing circulating and tissue-resident immune cells to fight invading pathogens.
 This might result in rapid pathogen clearance and maintenance of parenchymal integrity at best, or in extensive tissue destruction with non-contained, systemic inflammation at worst.
 In fact, the epithelial surveillance mechanisms and cellular communication networks involved in the timely fine-tuning and balancing of these responses need to be tightly adjusted to the requirements of the infected and injured bronchoalveolar compartment.
 The mechanisms controlling this delicate balance remains unknown.

-We have recently discovered a cellular interaction between airway stem cells and tissue resident immune cells that is essential to maintain these antigen-presenting cells at homeostasis and that the disruption of their cellular communication impedes the initiation of an immune response.
+We have recently discovered a cellular interaction between airway stem cells and tissue resident immune cells necessary to maintain these antigen-presenting cells at homeostasis and that is essential to initiate an immune response.
 This type of intercellular communication may occur in every region of the respiratory tree in many different pathological conditions and may be a key mechanistic link between stem cell exhaustion and impaired immune response in lung disease.
 Thus, understanding the key role of stem cells in the regulation of the immune response will help to develop immune-mediated mechanisms of regeneration and repair that may complement existing stem cell therapies to promote functional regrowth of vital tissues.

 Contrary to acute lung injury, chronic lung disease develops over extended periods of time most likely on a scenario/context of low-grade inflammation developed during aging that may predispose the tissue and contribute to the pathogenesis of age-related diseases such as IPF or COPD.
 In addition to dysfunctional inflammatory cells, chronic lung diseases are also characterized for failure in mechanisms of repair.
 In the last years, novel epithelial progenitor cells have been identified and demonstrated to contribute to lung repair.
 Recent findings shed light to the mechanisms of regeneration of the bronchioalveolar epithelium; however, a better understanding of the coordinated processes of tissue repair from different stem cell pools after injury is crucial to restore the delicate lung architecture.
 The contribution of the interplay between these epithelial progenitor populations and other cell types of their niche to the development of disease, needs further investigation (Figure 1).

 Figure 1.
-Overview of the cellular interplay addressed by the Pardo-Saganta lab
+Overview of the cellular interplay regulating inflammation, fibrosis and regeneration addressed by the Pardo-Saganta lab

-Deciphering the key cellular and molecular events balancing effective host defense and beneficial epithelial stress responses versus parenchymal damage, overshooting inflammation and aberrant repair will provide novel targets of intervention to drive injury resolution and tissue repair while maintaining functional anti-bacterial and anti-viral host defense.
+Deciphering the key cellular and molecular events balancing effective host defense and beneficial epithelial stress responses versus parenchymal damage, overshooting inflammation and aberrant repair will provide novel targets of intervention to drive injury resolution and tissue repair.

 Accordingly, the professorship for Lung Inflammation and Repair aims to achieve the following objectives: